Romance Languages and Literatures

 513 556 0770

-Rebecca Williamson coordinates the MS and PhD Programs in Architecture at the University of Cincinnati.
+Rebecca Williamson directs the MS and PhD Programs in Architecture at the University of Cincinnati.
 A registered architect with experience in practice in Switzerland and New York (offices of Santiago Calatrava, Sergio Calori, John Petrarca, and Livio Vacchini), she received her Ph.D. in Architecture from the University of Pennsylvania with a dissertation on political and architectural designs in 18th c.
-Italy.
+Italy under the guidance of Joseph Rykwert, Marco Frascari, and Rebecca Bushnell.
 She has since taught, published, and presented internationally.

 Prior to joining the University of Cincinnati in fall 2006, she taught for five years in France at the Ecole d'Architecture de Versailles as part of an exchange with the University of Illinois and at the Master of Urbanism Program of the Institut d'Études Politiques de Paris ("Sciences-Po").
-She initiated and coordinates an exchange between the École Spéciale d'Architecture in Paris and the University of Cincinnati and is involved in numerous other international initiatives including an exchange with the École Nationale Supérieure des Arts Décoratifs, also in Paris.
+She subsequently initiated an exchange between the École Spéciale d'Architecture in Paris and the University of Cincinnati and oversaw an exchange with the École Nationale Supérieure des Arts Décoratifs, also in Paris.

-She has taught architectural theory, history of cities, and topical seminars as well as undergraduate and graduate studios.
-These studios have investigated underserved neighborhoods and atypical urban sites such as Cincinnati's Metropolitan Sewer District.
-They have brought students in contact with a spectrum of residents, agencies, and institutions.
+She has supervised professional (M.Arch.) and post-professional (MS and PhD) theses and dissertations and has taught architectural theory, history of cities, and topical seminars as well as undergraduate and graduate studios.
+These studios, which have investigated underserved neighborhoods and atypical urban sites such as Cincinnati's Metropolitan Sewer District, have brought students in contact with a spectrum of residents, agencies, and institutions.

 Her principal area of research is the history and theories of architecture and urbanism, including relations among form, environment, and experience.
-She is currently working on a study of the development of towns in Poland whose plans are based on designs by Italian architects.
-Among her previous publications are: "Mi punge vaghezza, ovvero i misteri del mestiere" in Confabulations: Storytelling in Architecture, Ashgate, 2016; "Outside-In" in ARQ/La revue d’architecture Québec, ed.
+Among her recent publications are: "Guts of the City" in About Streets, ed.
+Marinic and Meninato, Routledge, Forthcoming, "Clutter, Tidying, and Architectural Desires" in Architectures of Hiding, ed.
+Goffi, et. al., Routledge, 2024, "Mademoiselle Sculpsit: A Backstory" in Journal of Architectural Education (2021), "Mi punge vaghezza, ovvero i misteri del mestiere" in Confabulations: Storytelling in Architecture, Ashgate, 2016; "Outside-In" in ARQ/La revue d’architecture Québec, ed.
 Alena Prochaska, Quebec 2014; "Les Jetsons dans la jungle" in Territoires liquides, ed.
 Richard Scoffier, Atelier International du Grand Paris 2013; "Mas alla de tierra y cielo / Beyond Earth and Sky" in Trans-versalidades, ed.
 Eduardo Rojas, Malaga, Spain, 2013; "Durisch + Nolli: Recherche impatiente / An Impatient Search," in Durisch + Nolli, ed.
 Heinz Wirz, Quart 2012; "Al Fresco: When Air Became Fresh," in Air, ed.
 John Knechtel, MIT Press 2010; and "Voices of Waste" in Speciale'Z, ed.
 Sony Devabhaktuni, Paris 2010.

 She was research editor for Architecture School: Three Centuries of Educating Architects in North America, MIT Press 2012 and Cincinnati team leader for Métropoles et mobilités durables à l’épreuve d’un nouveau paradigme énergétique (Sustainable Mobility and Metropolitan Areas Facing a New Energy Paradigm), a research project involving partners at the Ecole Nationale Superieure d'Architecture de Bordeaux, France (ENSAP-Bx) and the Universidade Federal do Paraná (UFPR), Curitiba, Brasil.
-This project, which ended in 2014, has sparked other collaborations among the teams.
-A Visiting Scholar at the University of Bordeaux during 2016, Rebecca Williamson is currently on the Fulbright Specialist Roster, a program that funds short-term collaborations at institutions around the world.
+That collaboration, which began in 2011, continued for several years through other projects.

 Headshot of Carla Rita Wysokinski